Image

 Middle-aged women who experience work-related stress have a significantly increased risk of future sick leave, a University of Gothenburg study shows.
 Lack of influence and conflicts at work are clear stress factors.

-The aim of the current study, published in the Scandinavian Journal of Primary Health Care, was to investigate whether work-related mental stress can be linked to sick leave among middle-aged women in the labor market.
+The aim of the current study, published in the Scandinavian Journal of Primary Health Care, was to investigate whether work-related mental stress can be linked to sick leave among middle-aged women in the labour market.

 The data used in the study consists of information about 573 women of two different ages, 38 and 50, taken from the comprehensive Population Study of Women in Gothenburg, PSWG, at the University of Gothenburg.
-This was combined with register data on the women’s sick leave from the Swedish Social Insurance Agency.
+This was combined with registered data on the women’s sick leave from the Swedish Social Insurance Agency.

 Job conflicts are a significant risk factor